 • Gather chicken, vegetables, herbs, rice paper, board or surface to roll on, and a large bowl of warm water (about bath temperature).

 • On the 1/3 section of the rice paper wrapper closest to you, start layering your fillings of lettuce, herbs, chicken and vegetables.
+Don’t overcrowd the rolls, don’t be a filling-hoarder and please don’t make them into “burritos”.
+If you add too much filling, you’ll tear the delicate soft rice paper and you’ll have a bad day.
 (Make sure to layer the lettuce first so it will help keep the firmer vegetables from poking through the rice paper.)

-• Start rolling the wrapper over the fillings away from you, tucking and rolling the wrapper with your fingers, making sure all the fillings remain right and round within the rice paper wrapper.
+• Start rolling the wrapper over the fillings away from you, tucking and rolling the wrapper with your fingers, making sure all the fillings remain tight and round within the rice paper wrapper.
+When you are about 1/3 or 1/2 through the roll, gently fold in the ends of the softened rice paper to close the ends of the rolls.

 • Serve immediately with hoisin peanut dip, or cover with plastic wrap to eat a few hours later.